umaxbhat/Durham-Homeownership-Gap/README.md

 Data used in this analysis was pulled from the Census Bureau API via tidycensus.
 All data points come from the 5-year and 1-year American Community Surveys for the years in question.
 The specific tables that were referenced were `B25003A` (Tenure (White Alone Householder)) and `B25003B` (Tenure (Black or African American Alone Householder)).

 Results with 5-year ACS indicate that the trend identified in the most recent CHA report is not applicable on a broader scale.
 Between 2019 and 2022, the Black-white homeownership rate gap remained relatively stable.
-But results with 1-year ACS data somewhat substantiate the trend.
+But results with 1-year ACS data substantiate the trend.

 Thanks to Warren Lowell at Duke University for suggesting a closer look at the 2023 Durham County CHA.